 In the event of force majeure, the organizer shall be entitled to a right of withdrawal or an extraordinary right to terminate the contract without the participant having a claim for damages.
 Conventus shall refund the participation fee to the participant.

-Furthermore, the organizer reserves the right in the event of force majeure, to move the event or parts of the event spatially and/or temporally, to use other or comparable content instead of the announced content or to change the programme of the event, provided that the changes are insignificant and/or reasonable for the participant.
+Furthermore, the organizer reserves the right in the event of force majeure, to move the event or parts of the event spatially and/or temporally, to use other or comparable content instead of the announced content or to change the program of the event, provided that the changes are insignificant and/or reasonable for the participant.

 The participant can rebook individual event services.
-If several programme items on one invoice are changed at the same time, this shall be considered a rebooking.
+If several program items on one invoice are changed at the same time, this shall be considered a rebooking.
 There is a handling fee of 15 EUR for each rebooking.

 The participant may withdraw from the contract up to 4 weeks before the start of the event.
 Conventus’ receipt of the notice of withdrawal shall be decisive for compliance with the deadline.
 The notice of withdrawal must be made in writing or text form by letter, fax or email (email@example.com).
 In case of timely withdrawal, the participation fee will be refunded and a handling fee of 25 EUR will be charged.
 The refund of the participation fee will be made minus the processing fee.